CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Experiments

 \subsubsection{Performance at Lower Bit-widths}

 The traditional PTQ method often experiences a non-linear collapse in accuracy when the bit width is reduced to 3 bits, due to its inability to handle outliers in the weight distribution.
-In contrast, our method achieves a smooth degradation in performance through a collaborative optimization strategy, demonstrating the algorithm's adaptability to extremely low-bit-width environments.
-As shown in Table \ref{3bit_comparison}, experimental results demonstrate that our proposed method maintains high performance even under the extreme constraints of 3-bit quantization.
+In contrast, CALM achieves a smooth degradation in performance through a collaborative optimization strategy, demonstrating the algorithm's adaptability to extremely low-bit-width environments.
+As shown in Table \ref{3bit_comparison}, experimental results demonstrate that CALM maintains high performance even under the extreme constraints of 3-bit quantization.